CrazyPassion/ClionUnitTest/Tests/lib/googletest-1.8.0/googlemock/docs/DesignDoc.md

   bool flag = param;
 }
 ```
-where `StaticAssertTypeEq` is a compile-time assertion we plan to add to
+where `StaticAssertTypeEq` is a compile-time assertion we plan to add1 to
 Google Test (the name is chosen to match `static_assert` in C++0x).

 ### Using the ACTION Object's Type ###